ChappiebotAI/chappiebotai.github.io/_drafts/2018-2-1-image-similarity.md

 K-Means Clustering is a very well-known approach in unsupervised learning of Machine Learning (not Deep Learning!!!).
 It may be redundant to introduce this algorithm since it exists in every textbooks of Machine Learning.
-However, we still choose to introduce it briefly one more time with some code of its.
+However, we still choose to introduce it briefly one more time with a simple implementation in Python.

 Suppose we work with a data set $$ \{x_1, x_2, ..., x_N\} $$ in a $$ R_d$$ space.
 We want to gather the whole data set into K of clusters.
-In more detailed, each point in the data set will be partioned based on its Euclidean distance with others.
+In more detailed, each point in the data set will be partioned based on its Euclidean distances with others.
 Each cluster will be represented by its centroid $$\mu_k$$,  $$k \in \{1,.., K\}, \mu_k \in R_d$$.
 After the training, if we want to classify the new sample, we just need to assign it to the group with the nearest cluster to the sample.
 Pretty intuitive, yeah?
 Suppose hyperparameter K is known, the goal of the learning phase is to find the coordinates of